EU, Japan start push for exemptions from Trump tariffs

 Lighthizer did not make any immediate comment after the meetings.

-The three parties did agree on joint steps to tackle global steel overcapacity and distorted market practices, including stronger rules on subsidies and more sharing of information about market abuse.
+The three parties did agree on joint steps to tackle global steel over capacity and distorted market practices, including stronger rules on subsidies and more sharing of information about market abuse.

-The visit had been planned for weeks as a follow-up discussion on overcapacity, seen by observers as a swipe at China.
+The visit had been planned for weeks as a follow-up discussion on over capacity, seen by observers as a swipe at China.
 However, it took on more urgency after Trump's tariff move.

 Commission Vice President Jyrki Katainen warned Washington on Friday not to expect any concessions to win an exemption.